 - B.A., Yale University, 2008, magna cum laude

 - New York University Racial Justice Clinic

-- Honorable Garland E. Burrell Jr., Senior Judge for the United States District Court, Eastern District of California
+- Honorable Garland E. Burrell Jr., Senior Judge in the United States District Court for the Eastern District of California

 - New York